EENI Global Business School.

 On February 2009, the ASEAN Exhaustive Investment Agreement was signed.

-3. All the ASEAN member economies (Brunei Darussalam, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Cambodia, Indonesia, Malaysia, and Laos) experienced a decline in foreign direct investment flows (excluding Indonesia and Vietnam);
+3. All the ASEAN member economies (Brunei, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Cambodia, Indonesia, Malaysia, and Laos) experienced a decline in foreign direct investment flows (excluding Indonesia and Vietnam)

-4. The largest foreign direct investment flows recipients in the Association of Southeast Asian Nations stayed to be Singapore with USD 22 billion (38% of the total ASEAN Foreign direct investment), Thailand with USD 9 billion (17%), Vietnam with USD 8 billion (16%), Indonesia with USD 7 billion (13%) and Malaysia with USD 7 billion (12%);
+4. The largest foreign direct investment flows recipients in the ASEAN stayed to be Singapore with USD 22 billion (38% of the total ASEAN Foreign direct investment), Thailand with USD 9 billion (17%), Vietnam with USD 8 billion (16%), Indonesia with USD 7 billion (13%) and Malaysia with USD 7 billion (12%)

 We do not use cookies